 Seek Legal Help

-Flitter Milz is a consumer protection law firm that represents victims with credit report problems, those who’ve had contact from abusive debt collectors or a vehicle wrongfully repossessed by a lender.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims with credit report problems, those who’ve had contact from abusive debt collectors or a vehicle wrongfully repossessed by a lender.
 Whether the consumer fell behind on payments or not, there are laws that the credit bureau, debt collector and lender must follow.
 Contact Us for a free consultation to discuss whether your consumer rights were violated.